 Omar Ibn Said definitively arrived on the shores of Charleston as a Muslim.
 And while we know he was a forced member of a Christian family and belonged to a Presbyterian church at the time of his death, can we say for sure he departed this life as a Christian?
 This conversation examines the latter end of Ibn Said’s life and discusses how religion has, throughout U.S. history, drawn people to resist or remain resilient in the context of social justice.
 Hussein Rashid, a professor at The New School in New York City, whose research focuses on Muslims and American popular culture, serves as moderator.

-Discussions set for February, March, April, and May 2021 will be announced soon.
+Discussions scheduled for April and May 2021 will be announced soon.

 Learn more about Spoleto Festival USA: https://spoletousa.org/about/.